-January 01: 12 Months of De-Cluttering Tasks for 2017
+January 01: 12 Months of De-Cluttering Tips for 2018

-- 01/01/2017 at 9:00 am
+- 01/01/2018 at 9:00 am

-- 12/31/2017 at 5:00 pm
+- 12/31/2018 at 5:30 pm

 Here's a sample month-by-month plan to get you started.
 Customize your calendar plan to fit your typical seasonal agenda, for example, purge before events such as acquiring new travel accessories for vacations; shopping for back-to-school clothes and supplies; and replacing outgrown, busted or outdated sporting gear each season.
 Base it on calendar holiday themes or schedule individual rooms to tackle each month.

 - January.
 It's the New Year.
-De-clutter ghosts of Christmas past to make room for the new gifts.
-Things to toss, donate or sell include anything you don't ever use -- or that you outright dislike.
+Declutter ghosts of Christmas past to make room for the new gifts.
+Things to toss, donate, or sell include anything you don't ever use -- or that you outright dislike.
 You may feel that you're somehow betraying the giver if you get rid of the gift, but the egg extruder must go!

 - February.
 This is the perfect time to dump those stacks of old love letters, Valentine's Day cards (all old greeting cards, for that matter), photos (business cards, too) of people whose names and faces you can no longer recall, and sentimental knick-knacks you don't associate with anyone meaningful -- as well as quite a few that you do.

 - March.
 Soon it will be time for gardening.
-Go through the potting shed and throw out expired seeds and broken pots, torn gardening gloves and broken spray nozzles and bottles.
+Go through the potting shed and throw out expired seeds and broken pots, holey gardening gloves and broken spray nozzles and bottles.
 Properly dispose of toxic herbicides and pesticides you no longer really want to use but think, maybe someday?
 You won't.
 If you've been planning a winter project with old scraps or unused items you've been saving and you haven't done it yet, get started now or donate the unused materials to a school or artist.

 - April.
 Look for sporting equipment the kids have outgrown over the winter.
 It's the perfect time to donate or sell old bicycles.
 Go through your car's trunk and glove compartment.
 You may find things in there you forgot you had, which means they are ripe for purging.
 Shred and dispose of papers you no longer need for tax purposes.

 - May.
-Before the weather gets too warm, move boxes and large or heavy items out of your storage unit, the garage, the basement or the attic.
+Before the weather gets too warm, move boxes and large or heavy items out of your storage unit, the garage, the basement, or the attic.
 Go through those boxes you haven't opened in years and re-evaluate why you are still keeping the contents.
 Get rid of anything that's been broken or damaged while it's been stored.
 Make an inventory of what you keep, and label boxes with contents before putting them back.

 - June.
 Evaluate the condition of your travel accessories and camping gear.
 Some of these items take up a lot of space, so if you are planning to replace them with something more up-to-date, donate the old.
-If your luggage is past it's travel-worthiness, re-purpose it for storage, a pet bed, or toss it.
+If your luggage is past it's travel-worthiness, repurpose it for storage, a pet bed, or toss it.